 3> consider the cell as barred in accordance with TS 38.304 [20].

-3> if intraFreqReselection in MIB is set to notAllowed:
+3> if the cell operates in licensed spectrum and intraFreqReselection in MIB is set to notAllowed:

 4> consider cell re-selection to other cells on the same frequency as the barred cell as not allowed, as specified in TS 38.304 [20].